CeciliaZuniga-Montanez/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hi, I am Cecilia.
 I am a Postdoctoral Research Associate at the National Institute of Economic and Social Research (NIESR) working on the [ICICLES project](https://www.iciclesproject.com/) which explores the impact of the pandemic on children's language, educational and socioemotional skills.
 I am also a Research Assistant at the University of Leeds, UK.
 My areas of interest include infant and child language and cognitive development, language delays and vocabulary interventions.